-Click on the images to see several views of this painting.
-Click twice on each images for close up.
+Click on the images below to see several views of this painting.
+Look at "videos" for a film on this painting.

 These paintings are all about figure looking at a landscape .
 Actually they are not looking at anything in particular, neither are distracted by anything, they are are simply being surprised to be, here and now.
 I try to paint this fleeting moment during which a person is aware of her existence, conscientious of her presence in the world.

 Click twice on the thumbnails below for a larger view.